Leandro Barreiro: Club career

 Born in Erpeldange, Luxembourg, Barreiro was a promising youth in the local FC Erpeldange 72 academy.
 He moved to the Racing FC Union Luxembourg Academy, from where he garnered attention throughout Europe, including from Paris Saint-Germain.

 Barreiro signed with Mainz 05 in 2016.

 On 4 November 2018, he signed his first professional contract with Mainz.
 He debuted with Mainz in a 5–1 Bundesliga loss to Bayer Leverkusen on 8 February 2019.

 As Barreiro's contract was expiring, rumours that Barreiro would become a Benfica player were confirmed when Benfica's club president Rui Costa claimed "Leandro [Barreiro] is also a Benfica player" on 23 May 2024.
 Mainz's sporting director further confirmed that Barreiro would sign for the Portuguese outfit.

 On 17 January 2025, he netted his first career hat-trick (and was subsequently awarded match MVP), as Benfica won 4-0 at home against Famalicão.

 International career

-Barreiro was born in Luxembourg and is of Angolan descent.
+Barreiro was born in Luxembourg and is of Angolan and French descent.
+Barreiro holds Angolan and French citizenship from his parents.
 Barreiro made his international debut for the Luxembourg national team in a 1–0 friendly win against Malta on 22 March 2018.